 Finally, we examine how liquidity provision has evolved over time.
-Plotting the quarterly weighted average of bank and fund level LPIs, Figure 11 shows that the difference has been narrowing over time with bank LPI sharply decreasing from 0.28 in 2011 to 0.19 in 2017.
-In other words, within six years, liquidity provided by an average dollar invested in funds has approximately increased from a seventh to a quarter of an dollar invested in commercial banks.
+Plotting the quarterly weighted average of bank- and fund-level LPIs, Figure 11 shows that the difference has been narrowing over time with bank LPI sharply decreasing from 0.28 in 2011 to 0.19 in 2017.
+In other words, within six years, the liquidity provided by an average dollar invested in funds has approximately increased from a seventh to a quarter of a dollar invested in commercial banks.